jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 > Is there another approach?
 Can we avoid identifying time in the computer with time in the modeled world?
 Must we make the model change with time in order to model phenomena in a changing world? — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5

-Building stateful functional programs is less intuitive.
+Building stateful functional programs is less straightforward.
 To start, notice that imperative iteration can be restructured into functional iteration by recursively calling an iterative function with the results of the previous call.
 An imperative implementation of factorial, for example,

 ```js
 const factorial = (n) => {